 We must not forget the importance of vegetables, that contain very little calories, and fruit that provides easily assimilated sugars and a high water content that promotes its lightness, and all the wealth of vitamins, minerals and phytochemicals highly needed to prevent the occurrence of many diseases

-Eating foods high in folate is a good way for the health of this body.
-These include the group of cabbage (cabbage, cauliflower, brussels sprouts) and other vegetables such as beets, spinach, sweet potatoes, asparagus, beans or chickpeas.
+Eating foods rich in folate is a good way to take care of the health of the heart .
+These include the group of cabbages (cabbage, cauliflower, Brussels sprouts) and other vegetables such as beets, spinach, sweet potatoes, asparagus, beans or chickpeas.

-More information on the heart and its natural treatment in the listing above
+More information on the heart and its natural treatment.